zhdk123456/presto/presto-docs/src/main/sphinx/installation/presto-admin/presto-admin-commands.rst

 Rpms downloaded using a version number or 'latest' come from Maven Central.
 This command fails if it cannot find or download the requested presto-server rpm.

 After successfully finding the rpm, this command copies the presto-server rpm to all the nodes in the cluster, installs it, deploys the general presto configuration along with tpch connector configuration.
-The topology used to configure the nodes are obtained from ``/etc/opt/prestoadmin/config.json``.
+The topology used to configure the nodes are obtained from ``~/.prestoadmin/config.json``.
 See :ref:`presto-admin-configuration-label` on how to configure your cluster using config.json.
 If this file is missing, then the command prompts for user input to get the topology information.

-The general configurations for Presto's coordinator and workers are taken from the directories ``/etc/opt/prestoadmin/coordinator`` and ``/etc/opt/prestoadmin/workers`` respectively.
+The general configurations for Presto's coordinator and workers are taken from the directories ``~/.prestoadmin/coordinator`` and ``~/.prestoadmin/workers`` respectively.
 If these directories or any required configuration files are absent when you run ``server install``, a default configuration will be deployed.
 See `configuration deploy`_ for details.

-The connectors directory ``/etc/opt/prestoadmin/connectors/`` should contain the configuration files for any catalogs that you would like to connect to in your Presto cluster.
+The catalog directory ``~/.prestoadmin/catalog/`` should contain the configuration files for any catalogs that you would like to connect to in your Presto cluster.
-The ``server install`` command will configure the cluster with all the connectors in the directory.
+The ``server install`` command will configure the cluster with all the catalogs in the directory.
 If the directory does not exist or is empty prior to ``server install``, then by default the tpch connector is configured.
-See `connector add`_ on how to add connector configuration files after installation.
+See `catalog add`_ on how to add catalog configuration files after installation.

 This command takes an optional ``--nodeps`` flag which indicates if the rpm installed should ignore checking any package dependencies.